Complete Dynamic Logic of Communicating Hybrid Programs

-\begin{enumerate}[resume, label=(\roman*)] \item \dLCHP's axiomatization develops a modal logic perspective onto ac-reasoning.
-It is the key behind its graceful blending into dynamic logic, thereby providing for ac-reasoning dynamic logic's flexibility of being closed under all logical operators.
-This development is also relevant for parallel systems independent of hybridness. \end{enumerate}
+The main subject of this article is a modular, compositional, and sound Hilbert-type proof calculus for~\dLCHP.
+The calculus is \emph{truly compositional} in the presence of parallelism because it verifies a parallel composition from local specifications of the subsystems that are only based on their observable behavior \cite{deRoever2001}.
+This is to be contrasted with Hybrid Hoare-logics (HHLs) \cite{Liu2010,Guelev2017,Wang2012}, which are non-compositional by design~\cite{Liu2010}, or because their calculi rely on the combinatorial product of all parallel interactions~\cite{Wang2012, Guelev2017}.
+This exhaustive unfolding leaves no room for local abstractions based on the relevant program behavior.
+In contrast, the \dLCHP calculus supports \emph{complexity-on-demand reasoning}, which admits coarse local abstractions of the parallel program effects, yet always supports sufficient abstractions for completeness.

-Sticking to stringency, \dLCHP develops a new modularization of parallel systems reasoning into axioms whose conceptual simplicity is superior to highly composite proof rules in Hoare-style ac-reasoning \cite{AcHoare_Zwiers,AcSemantics_Zwiers}.
-This enables a modular separation of concerns in both reasoning and soundness proofs.
-The highlight of this development is the parallel injection axiom \([ \alpha ] \psi \rightarrow [ \alpha \parOp \beta ] \psi\), which is sound if $\beta$ has no influence on the truth of $\psi$ \cite{Brieger2023}.
-Despite its asymmetry, it surprisingly suffices to reason about the safety of parallel hybrid systems once combined with fundamental modal logic principles that enable the suitable combination of the insights from the injection of properties about successive projections onto the parallel subsystems.
-The completeness results reveal that parallel systems do not need complex highly composite proof rules but can be based on parallel injection and carefully generalized modal logic principles.
+The \dLCHP calculus is \emph{modular} and develops a new axiomatic foundation for parallel systems.
+Its highlight is the parallel injection axiom \([ \alpha ] \psi \rightarrow [ \alpha \parOp \beta ] \psi\) as the only reasoning principle for safety of parallel hybrid systems, which is sound if $\beta$ has no influence on the truth of $\psi$ \cite{Brieger2023}.
+This article uncovers that its previous formal side condition~\cite{Brieger2023} can be soundly relaxed for completeness.
+Then despite its asymmetry, safety reasoning for parallel hybrid systems can completely revolve around parallel injection once combined with elementary modal logic principles that enable the suitable combination of the insights from successive injections of parallel subsystems.
+This also reveals that parallel systems do not need the classical but complex and highly composite proof rules in Hoare-style ac-reasoning~\cite{AcHoare_Zwiers,AcSemantics_Zwiers}.
+The modularity of \dLCHP is grounded in a novel modal view of ac-reasoning, which enables its graceful blending into \dLCHP.
+Graceful means that \dLCHP generalizes the Pratt-Segerberg axiom system \cite{Pratt1976,Segerberg1982, Harel1979} for dynamic logic whenever possible.
+For completeness, this article adds axioms for the previously \cite{Brieger2023} omitted ac-diamond $\langle \alpha \rangle \ac \psi$, the modal dual of the ac-box $[ \alpha ] \ac \psi$.

-\begin{enumerate}[resume, label=(\roman*)] \item The logical purity of dynamic logic compared to Hoare-logic gives rise to parallel injection and other carefully designed new axioms.
-These axioms are insightful due to their convincing simplicity, provide flexibility due to their modular separation of concerns, and in consequence simplify soundness arguments compared to highly composite proof rules in ac-reasoning.
-This also supports implementation in theorem prover microkernels \cite{Brieger2023}. \end{enumerate}